Terms and Conditions & Privacy

 12.3 We will not under any circumstances whatsoever be liable for indirect or consequential loss such as (but not limited to) loss of profit, pure economic loss, loss of market, loss of business, depletion of goodwill and similar loss, costs, damages, charges or expenses caused or the consequences of delay of delivery or collection, however caused.

-12.4 We will have no liability to you for any loss or damage suffered due to products and its quality from third party companies.
-Any disputes claim or complaints must be directed to the third-party company directly.
+12.4 We will have no liability to you for any loss or damage suffered due to products and its quality and/or services from third party companies.
+Any disputes, claims or complaints must be directed to the third-party company directly.

 13. HOW WE MAY USE YOUR PERSONAL INFORMATION